dancps/dancps/README.md

 ### Hello world 👋
 I'm Danilo.
+You can find me at [LinkedIn](https://www.linkedin.com/in/dancps/).

+### Working ⌨
+Currently, I'm an intern at IBM Research and worked in projects using Deep Learning for Computer Vision tools.

+### Studying 📖
-Currently I'm a student of Instrumentation, Automation and Robotics at Universidade Federal do ABC(UFABC) and an intern in IBM Research.
+I'm a student of Instrumentation, Automation and Robotics Engineering at Universidade Federal do ABC(UFABC).
+I'm developing my undegraduate thesis using deep learning and Jetson Nano board to create a computer vision system.